joncodeofficial/tudolarvenezuela/README.md

 - CSS
 - JavaScript

-## Nota
+## Note

-Este es un proyecto personal creado por Jonathan Peña que muestra el precio del dólar en Venezuela utilizando una API privada.
-No se aceptan contribuciones.
+This is a personal project created by Jonathan Peña that displays the US dollar exchange rate in Venezuela using a private API.
+Contributions are not accepted.